Family Law and Divorce Attorney in Las Vegas

 Property owned before marriage, gifts, inheritance, or personal injury awards are considered separate property.
 These are excluded from community property, however, they may be set aside and used to cover the costs of alimony, debts, or child support.

 When dividing property, all assets must be itemized and their source determined.
-This includes personal property such as jewelry, real property, cash savings, artwork, business assets, etc. The only way to change the community property law is to execute a prenuptial agreement.
+This includes personal property such as jewelry, real property, cash savings, artwork, business assets, etc.

 Nevada courts will seek to provide the best quality of life possible for children following divorce.
 This includes making considerations for their health care, education, and living expenses.
 Ultimately, it is the court’s objective to achieve the best standard of living for children after their parents go their separate ways.